Kendrick Bourne Player Prop Bets for NFL Week 1 - New England vs. Buffalo

 Season Stats

-- Bourne has also tacked on 800 yards on 55 catches and five touchdowns.
-He has been targeted 70 times and averages 47.1 receiving yards per game.
+- Bourne has collected 800 yards on 55 catches with five touchdowns this season, averaging 47.1 yards per game on 70 targets.

-- Bourne has been the target of 70 of his team's 535 passing attempts this season, or 13.1% of the target share.
+- So far this season, 13.1% of the 535 passes thrown by his team have gone Bourne's way.

 - Bourne has seen the ball thrown his way seven times in the red zone this season, 9.6% of his team's 73 red zone pass attempts.